by Larry Marx, Chief Executive Officer, The Children’s Agenda

 My dear fellow white people in Pittsford, Brighton and across the U.S.,

-As a white man, I understand the farther situations are from my personal responsibility, the easier it is to call things what they are — almost as if it’s a law of physics.
-I can spot racism and a racist a mile away; but inches away, my eyesight gets blurry.
+As a white man, I understand the further situations are from my personal responsibility, the easier it is to call things what they are — almost as if it’s a law of physics.
+I can spot racism and a racist a mile away; but inches away, my eyesight get blurry.

 So when I hear children in the Pittsford school district (and where does this not happen?) are being called the “N-word,” degraded and mocked for their black-ness, I can recognize that as racism.
 And when I hear white district authorities fail to call those behaviors specifically “racism” and “racist,” I also recognize that as white fragility and racism.